tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Explain to students that after dimensionality reduction, we get a smaller set of dimensions as a result.
 These dimensions are the **principal components**.
 There isn’t a particular meaning assigned to each principal component; the new components are just the two main dimensions of variation that contains most of the information in the original dataset.

-* The resulting principal components, are transformed into a DataFrame to be used next to fit the k-means algorithm.
+* The resulting principal components are transformed into a DataFrame to be used next to fit the k-means algorithm.
 You can see that principal component values have no direct relationship with the values in the original dataset.
 They can be seen as a reduced representation of the original data.

   ![PCA Data](Images/pca-df.png)